 Other types of dementia, multiple system atrophy and also GSS.
 It is unusual for patients with sporadic CJD to survive for longer than 2 years.
 Illness durations of ≥3 years that are gradual in progression are most likely due to non-prion neurodegenerative brain diseases.

 Brain biopsy is only considered if there is a good chance of another diagnosis.
 Tonsil biopsy in nvCJD can help with diagnosis.

-EEG shows periodic wave complexes in sporadic CJD unlike nvCJD.
-Further biochemical markers in the CSF namely, 14-3-3 maybe useful in sporadic CJD where the clinical manifestations have been present for under 2 years.
+Electroencephalography (EEG) shows periodic wave complexes in sporadic CJD unlike nvCJD.
+Further biochemical markers in the CSF, namely 14-3-3, may be useful in sporadic CJD where the clinical manifestations have been present for under 2 years.

-There is currently no cure for the disease and so management is purely supportive and the outcome is invariably fatal.
+There is currently no cure for the disease and so management is purely supportive.
+The outcome is invariably fatal.
 However, much work has been done and analysed in a systematic review.
 There may well be hope for the future.